This post may contain affiliate links. Thank you for your support.

 Stir a few tablespoons of the coffee creamer into hot or iced coffee.
 Store in an airtight jar in the fridge for up to a week.

-This recipes makes just over two cups and fits nicely in a big 16 ounce mason jar.
+This recipe makes just over two cups and fits nicely in a big 16-ounce mason jar.

-Have you been drinking a lot of pumpkin flavoured coffee beverages already this year?
+Have you been drinking a lot of pumpkin-flavored coffee beverages already this year?

 This post contains affiliate links.